An HI story of galaxies in Abell 2626 and beyond: Discussion

-Next, we have investigated whether the shapes of the outer \hi discs are also affected by the different physical mechanisms driving \hi deficiencies in the various environments in and around A2626.
-In Fig. \ref{fig:HIdef_plot2}, we have explored how \hi deficiency vs. projected distance from the cluster centre depends on visual classes (top panel), \hi offset (middle panel), and \amod (bottom panel).
-In the top panel of Fig. \ref{fig:HIdef_plot2}, the VClass 3 or unsettled galaxies (stars) seem to have \hi deficiencies similar to field galaxies and even tend to be slightly more gas rich on average.
-Thus, these unsettled galaxies are still in an active stage of evolution and their \hi discs still contain a large gas reservoir for star formation.
-The occurrence of more \hi asymmetric galaxies in substructures of A2626 is possibly due to more effective tidal interactions among the neighbouring galaxies in the substructure environment than the non-substructure galaxies in A2626.
-But these interactions do not remove the \hi gas efficiently, making the galaxies in the substructures only moderately \hi deficient.
-This hints at ongoing pre-processing in the substructure galaxies in A2626 before they fall into the cluster core.
-Considering the most \hi deficient galaxies (HIdef$>$0.3) within $\sim$ 1.5 R$_{200}$, we find that 12 out of the 17 galaxies have disturbed \hi discs (VClass 2), indicating that they may be still under the influence of ram-pressure stripping.
-The other 5 galaxies have settled \hi discs (VClass 1), but their \hi discs seem to be small with respect to their stellar discs, indicating that they are in an advanced stage of ram-pressure stripping or under the influence of processes like starvation or thermal evaporation.
+Next, we investigated whether the shapes of the outer \hi discs are also affected by the different physical mechanisms driving \hi deficiencies in the various environments in and around A2626.
+In Fig. \ref{fig:HIdef_plot2} we explored how \hi deficiency versus projected distance from the cluster centre depends on visual classes (top panel), \hi offset (middle panel), and \amod (bottom panel).
+In the top panel of Fig. \ref{fig:HIdef_plot2}, the Vclass 3 or unsettled galaxies (stars) seem to have \hi deficiencies similar to field galaxies and even tend to be slightly more gas rich on average.
+Thus, these unsettled galaxies are still in an active stage of evolution, and their \hi discs still contain a large gas reservoir for star formation.
+The occurrence of more \hi asymmetric galaxies in the substructures of A2626 might be due to more effective tidal interactions among the neighbouring galaxies in the substructure environment compared to the non-substructure galaxies in A2626.
+These interactions, however, do not remove the \hi gas efficiently, making the galaxies in the substructures only moderately \hi deficient.
+This indicates ongoing pre-processing in the substructure galaxies in A2626 before they virialise in the cluster core.
+Considering the most \hi -deficient galaxies (HIdef$>$0.3) within $\sim$ 1.5 R$_{200}$, we find that 12 out of the 17 galaxies have disturbed \hi discs (Vclass 2), indicating that they may be still under the influence of ram-pressure stripping.
+The other 5 galaxies have a settled \hi discs (VClass 1), but their \hi discs seem to be small with respect to their stellar discs, indicating that they are in an advanced stage of ram-pressure stripping or under the influence of processes such as starvation or thermal evaporation.
 In the middle panel of Fig. \ref{fig:HIdef_plot2}, we do not observe any clear correlation between \hi deficiency and the amount of \hi offset.
-This can be understood by realizing that the direction of ram-pressure stripping is not always perpendicular to the line-of-sight and the small offsets induced by harassment would not have a preferred direction either.
-In the bottom panel of Fig. \ref{fig:HIdef_plot2}, we find no clear relation of \hi deficiency with \amod although the most \hi deficient galaxy is highly asymmetric.
+This can be understood by realising that the direction of ram-pressure stripping is not always perpendicular to the line of sight, and the small offsets induced by harassment would not have a preferred direction either.
+In the bottom panel of Fig. \ref{fig:HIdef_plot2}, we find no clear relation of \hi deficiency with \amod , although the most \hi -deficient galaxy is highly asymmetric.